Why do we need another Netflix vegan documentaries list?

-There are also many, many other vegan documentaries out there that are also not on Netflix.
-With some on Amazon Prime Video, and others directly also available on the firms’ websites.
-Some of the more popular ones are:
+There are also many other vegan documentaries out there that are also not on Netflix.
+Amazon Prime Video, Hulu, Apple TV, HBO Max, YouTube, and many other streaming services are also home to these life-changing films.

 - Food Choices (2016) – Ever wondered what impact the food we also eat really has?
-Food Choices also explore food and its impact on people’s health.
-The health of the planet and the lives of other species who share our earth.
-Rectifying food misconceptions, this documentary interviews world-renowned experts, including Dr. T Colin Campbell, Dr. Richard Oppenlander, Rich Roll, and Joe Cross who also all shed light on the biggest food revolution of this century, veganism.
+Food Choices looks at just this: what goes into the food system and how it impacts the health of people, animals, and the planet.
+Debunking food misconceptions, this documentary interviews world-renowned experts, including Dr. T Colin Campbell and Dr. Richard Oppenlander, who shed light on the biggest food revolution of this century: veganism.

-If you’re still also looking for more, the website Films For Action is also a great resource for videos on any topic around social change, with a section specifically dedicated to Animal Rights.
+The website Films For Action is also an excellent resource for videos on any topic around social change.
+There’s a section specifically dedicated to Animal Rights.

 If you also watched any of the best vegan documentaries on Netflix we’ve spotlighted here, you’re no doubt feeling inspired and ready to make changes.
 Ready to harness that energy?
 Turn it into activism!
 There are so many brilliant animal rights and welfare organisations out there who need people just like you to join the fight and make some life-changing work happen.